Is Painting and Decorating a Good Job?

 If you’re thinking about a career in painting and decorating, and you’re doing a little bit of research before making a move, then hopefully you’ll find this blog useful.
 I have just spent a little bit of time on Google, looking at what the “experts” and Career Advisers say, but it all looks like a load of marketing bumf.

 I’m a Professional Decorator, and I’ve been in the industry for roughly 20 years.
-I thought I’d sit down and tell you truthfully whether painting and decorating is a good job.
+I thought I’d sit down and tell you truthfully what I think.

 How Long Does It Take Before you can Call Yourself a Decorator?